Jeff Tomlinson

 Jeffrey "Jeff" Tomlinson (born April 23, 1970) is a Canadian-German professional ice hockey coach.
-He is currently the head coach of the EHC Kloten in the National League (NL).
+He was most recently the head coach of the EHC Kloten in the National League (NL).

 Playing career

 Born in Winnipeg, Manitoba, Tomlinson played for the Prince Albert Raiders, the Roanoke Valley Rebels and the Raleigh Icecaps, before taking his game to Germany in 1992.
 After almost five years with EC Timmendorfer Strand, he had a short stint with the Berlin Capitals of the Deutsche Eishockey Liga during the 1996-97 season and then would spend the following three years in England, playing for Manchester Storm.

 In 2000, Tomlinson came back to the German capital city, signing with Eisbären Berlin, where he would stay for the remainder of his playing tenure.
 After suffering a torn ACL in November 2002, he tried to come back to the game, but decided to end his playing career in 2004.